cossacklabs/product-docs/acra/configuring-maintaining/tls/_index.md

 * `--tls_client_auth=<mode>`

-  Set authentication mode that will be used in TLS connection with AcraConnector.
+  Set authentication mode that will be used for TLS connection with AcraConnector.
   Possible values are the same as for `--tls_auth`.
   Default is `-1` which means "take value of `--tls_auth`".